History of the electric vehicle: 2010s

 The global stock of both plug-in hybrid electric vehicles (PHEVs) and battery electric vehicles (BEVs) has grown steadily since the 2010s.

 The first Nissan Leaf delivered in the U.S. went to a customer in the San Francisco Bay Area.

 The Nissan Leaf, introduced in Japan and the United States in December 2010, became the first modern all-electric, zero tailpipe emission five door family hatchback to be produced for the mass market from a major manufacturer.
 As of January 2013, the Leaf was also available in Australia, Canada and 17 European countries.

 The Better Place network was the first modern commercial deployment of the battery swapping model.
-The Renault Fluence Z.E. was the first mass production electric car enable with switchable battery technology and sold for the Better Place network in Israel and Denmark.
+The Renault Fluence Z.E. was the first mass production electric car enabled with switchable battery technology and sold for the Better Place network in Israel and Denmark.
 Better Place launched its first battery-swapping station in Israel, in Kiryat Ekron, near Rehovot in March 2011.
 The battery exchange process took five minutes.
 As of December 2012, there were 17 battery switch stations fully operational in Denmark enabling customers to drive anywhere across the country in an electric car.
 By late 2012 the company began to suffer financial difficulties, and decided to put on hold the roll out in Australia and reduce its non-core activities in North America, as the company decided to concentrate its resources on its two existing markets.
 On 26 May 2013, Better Place filed for bankruptcy in Israel.
 The company's financial difficulties were caused by the high investment required to develop the charging and swapping infrastructure, about million in private capital, and a market penetration significantly lower than originally predicted by Shai Agassi.
 Less than 1,000 Fluence Z.E. cars were deployed in Israel and around 400 units in Denmark.

 The Smart electric drive, Wheego Whip LiFe, Mia electric, Volvo C30 Electric, and the Ford Focus Electric were launched for retail customers during 2011.
 The BYD e6, released initially for fleet customers in 2010, began retail sales in Shenzhen, China in October 2011.
 The Bolloré Bluecar was released in December 2011 and deployed for use in the Autolib' carsharing service in Paris.
 Leasing to individual and corporate customers began in October 2012 and is limited to the Île-de-France area.
 In February 2011, the Mitsubishi i MiEV became the first electric car to sell more than 10,000 units, including the models badged in Europe as Citroën C-Zero and Peugeot.
 The record was officially registered by Guinness World Records.
 Several months later, the Nissan Leaf overtook the i MiEV as the best selling all-electric car ever, and by February 2013 global sales of the Leaf reached the 50,000 unit mark.